-C.6.3.1.2.
+D.6.3.1.2.
 Retrofit Baseline Summary

 For all retrofit projects, the baseline is the current federal efficacy standard.
-If the replacement system is a T8, then it must meet Consortium for Energy Efficiency (CEE) specification requirements for High Performance and Reduced Wattage T8 systems.
+If the replacement system is a T8, then it must meet Consortium for Energy Efficiency (CEE)

+&lt;sup>448 Any references to any versions of this standard refer to the American National Standards Institute (ANSI) /American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE)/Illuminating Engineering Society of North America (IESNA) Standard 90.1 specification requirements for High Performance and Reduced Wattage T8 systems.
 Other high-performance systems, including but not limited to T5 and LED systems, are allowed.
 T12s are no longer an eligible baseline technology.

-C.6.3.1.3.
+D.6.3.1.3.
 Federal Efficacy Standards